1. The Exam Format

 Take the Unit Quiz

 Take the Unit Quiz under timed conditions.
-Questions are modeled after real AP exams to show you how College Board twists simple concepts.
+Questions mirror real AP exams to show you how College Board twists simple concepts into tricky MCQs.

 The Micro Exam Secret